ucbepic/docetl/README.md

 - `type`: Must be set to `"resolve"`.
 - `comparison_prompt`: The prompt template to use for comparing potential matches.
 - `resolution_prompt`: The prompt template to use for reducing matched entries.
-The matched entries are accessed via the `matched_entries` variable.
+The matched entries are accessed via the `inputs` variable.
 - `output`: Schema definition for the output from the LLM.
 This should include the resolved key.

 Optional parameters: